What Is Tendering Process?

 At this stage, the client and consultants will be brainstorming about the scope, time to complete, and budget.

 The pre-tender stage is the most crucial matter because it will initiate the next step of a project.
-If the pre-tender stage is failed, the project will not complete. it is the first stage or step for the tendering process in construction.
+If the pre-tender stage is failed, the project will not be complete. it is the first stage or step of the tendering process in construction.

 The tender advertisement is also called tender notice.
 The conventional tender notice will advertise in the local newspaper.
 In the tender notice, the basic requirement that should be appearing are: